-To get some idea of the early history of Israel we turn to the discoveries of archaeology.
 Our earliest glimpse into Canaan comes from the Amarna tablets (fourteenth century BC), which consist in correspondence between Egypt and cities in Canaan, notably Jerusalem, Shechem, Megiddo, Hazor and Lachish.
-The Egyptian provincial capital was at Gaza and there were Egyptian garrisons in Joppa and Beth-Shan.

 The tablets reveal that the cities were quite weak, and were paying heavy tribute to their Egyptian overlord.
 They had no city walls and consisted of little more than a palace, a temple compound and a few public buildings.
+The Egyptian provincial capital was at Gaza and there were Egyptian garrisons in Joppa and Beth-shan.